 Adjustments – Configurations

 A custom CRM must be suitable for all employees.
-Think about the levels of database access through the system, the functionality required for each department.
+Think about the levels of database access through the system, and the functionality required for each department.
 Perhaps you need to create several different configurations?

 Business trends are constantly developing.
 You may need to scale your custom CRM system in the future.
 Be prepared to allocate a budget to update the modules and processes.